PHASE-Net: Physics-Grounded Harmonic Attention System for Efficient Remote Photoplethysmography Measurement: Methodology

 \subsubsection{The Physical Observation Model: From Pixels to Latent State}

-Our derivation begins by establishing a link between the camera's visual signal and the physiological state of interest.
-This link is based on two principles: 1) The Beer-Lambert Law, which states that changes in captured pixel intensity $\Delta I(t)$ are proportional to changes in subcutaneous blood volume $\Delta V(t)$, and 2) Vessel Compliance, where $\Delta V(t)$ is proportional to the local blood pressure pulsation $\Delta p(t)$.
-We define this unobservable pressure pulsation as our target physical state, $z(t)$.
-This establishes a direct relationship:
+We begin by linking the camera’s visual signal to the latent physiological state of interest.
+Two physical principles are used: (1) the Beer--Lambert law, which states that changes in pixel intensity $\Delta I(t)$ are proportional to changes in subcutaneous blood volume $\Delta V(t)$, and (2) vessel compliance, where $\Delta V(t)$ is proportional to local blood pressure pulsation $\Delta p(t)$.
+Denoting this unobservable pulsation by $z(t)$, we obtain $z(t) \propto \Delta V(t) \propto \Delta I(t)$.Thus, the desired biological information $z(t)$ is linearly embedded in the pixel variations of the video stream $V$.

-This physical relationship is the cornerstone of our methodology.
-It guarantees that the desired biological information, $z(t)$, is linearly encoded within the pixel value changes captured in the video stream $V$.
-The task of our visual encoder, $f_{enc}$, is therefore to disentangle and extract this information from the noisy observations to produce a feature estimate $z_{raw}$:

-This estimate $z_{raw}$ is inevitably noisy.
-Our subsequent temporal model must leverage the physical laws governing $z(t)$ to purify this estimate.
+The vision encoder in Fig.~\ref{fig:model}, built from stacked Efficient Spatio-Temporal (EST) blocks, is responsible for extracting a noisy estimate $z_{\text{raw}}$ of this latent state:$z_{\text{raw}} = f_{\text{enc}}(V) \approx z(t)$.Since $z_{\text{raw}}$ inevitably contains motion and illumination artifacts, the downstream temporal model must leverage physical priors to refine it.
+The detailed construction of $f_{\text{enc}}$ and its EST blocks (including the use of ZAS) is described jointly with the ZAS module in Sec.~\ref{zero} and Appendix~\ref{Description of ZAS}.